-UNESCO Chair on Applied Studies of Intangible Cultural Heritage
+Established in 2019, the UNESCO Chair on Applied Studies of Intangible Cultural Heritage at the University of Tartu pursues to observe and support this process:

-The University of Tartu UNESCO Chair is a valued partner in the wider network of UNESCO Chairs.
-We take part in research projects and teaching while abiding by the UN Sustainable Development Goals like climate action, responsible consumption, or reducing inequalities.
 Together with students from all corners of the world, we study and discuss how to employ traditional knowledge and skills for the cause.
 We collaborate with scholars, civil society, and community members as well as policy-makers, in order to analyse social, economic, and environmental issues.
 We actively uphold a broad international and domestic cooperation, to strengthen the research-training-policy-society nexus.

 What is intangible cultural heritage?